syall/syall/README.md

 # Hi, my name is Steven Yuan!

-I am a software engineer that is interested in, well, engineering.
-Though my work experience has been in traditional enterprise roles, I am also fascinated with the open source community, programming language design, and compilers.
-I also write to improve my technical writing skills, but it is a WIP 😄.
+I currently work on the Amazon.com Backend as a Software Development Engineer.
+Outside of work, I am interested in programming language design and compilers.
+I also write to improve my technical writing skills, but the learning is a work-in-progress.

 Here are some links that refer to me: